Built on Family.

 At our law firm, we have extensive experience handling private disability claims.
 If you carry private disability insurance coverage and have been denied by your insurance company, we can also help you appeal disability insurance claims for benefits.

-If you reside in Wisconsin or the Minneapolis/St. Paul Twin Cities metropolitan area in Minnesota, call Nicolet Law Office, S.C., to discuss your social security disability insurance claim.
+If you reside in Wisconsin or the Minneapolis/St. Paul Twin Cities metropolitan area in Minnesota, call Nicolet Law Accident & Injury Lawyers to discuss your Social Security Disability insurance claim.
 A lawyer from our team will review your case and give you a clear explanation why you do (or do not) have a valid claim.

-Call 800-456-6956 or use our convenient email contact form to arrange a free initial consultation at an office near you with an experienced disability benefits attorney.
+Call 1-855-NICOLET or use our convenient email contact form to arrange a free initial consultation at an office near you with an experienced disability benefits attorney.
 You will pay no upfront lawyers’ fees or case costs.
-You pay only if your social security disability claim is approved, and the total amount you pay in fees is capped by federal law.
+You pay only if your Social Security Disability claim is approved, and the total amount you pay in fees is capped by federal law.
 Want to learn more about how we approach a disability case – check out our SSD stories section to read about real success achieved for our clients.